SIFO – Small Intestine Fungal Overgrowth Symptoms and Treatment

 Studies done on patients with IBS have shown that over 60% of patients had some sort of infection in the small intestine, but when patients go to a traditional medicine doctor, rarely are these infections teased out.

 In one recent study it showed that 40% of IBS patients had fungal overgrowth in their small intestine.
-As far as I know, traditional medicine is not giving anti-fungal prescriptions for the digestive tract yet.
+As far as I know, traditional medicine is not giving anti-fungal prescriptions for the digestive tract yet, very often at least.
 (I am not recommending a prescription anti-fungal.)

-While I have many patients entering the office wanting me to determine if they have SIBO, I have yet had one ask if the have SIFO.
+While I have many patients entering the office wanting me to determine if they have SIBO, I have yet had one ask if the have small intestine fungal overgrowth.
 Looking at those above percentages, which don’t include the large intestine, sinuses, lungs and/or urinary tract, it is more common than not that someone who experiences digestive disturbances has an underlying infection of some kind.

 SIBO and SIFO can both cause digestive disturbances of almost any kind, but there is one distinguishing factor that makes me think its more of a fungal problem than bacterial and that is GAS!